Ai Accountant

 Apportionment under Rules 42 and 43: If inputs serve both taxable and exempt supplies, reverse the exempt portion using the notified formula.
 This ensures ITC benefit aligns with taxable turnover only.

 Blocked credits under Section 17(5): Credits on personal consumption, motor vehicles for personal use, goods lost or disposed, and similar items remain permanently blocked.
+No re-claim is possible here.

-Post-supply adjustments: Supplier credit notes reduce taxable value, reverse the proportionate ITC.
+Post-supply adjustments: Supplier credit notes reduce taxable value.
+Reverse the proportionate ITC.
 If invoices are cancelled, reverse the entire ITC claimed.

-Compute and re-claim, step-by-step playbook
+Compute and re-claim: step-by-step playbook

-Step 1, compute the reversal
+Step 1: compute the reversal

-For 180-day breaches, Unpaid portion ITC = Original ITC × Unpaid value ÷ Total invoice value.
-Interest = Reversed ITC × 18 percent × Months ineligible ÷ 12.
-Track monthwise to avoid understatement.
+Unpaid portion ITC = Original ITC × Unpaid value ÷ Total invoice value.

-Step 2, process the re-claim
+Step 2: process the re-claim

 Example with journal entries